hashicorp-guides/vault-radar-demo/docs/git.md

 to the value of `VAULT_RADAR_GIT_TOKEN`.
 Contact your git server provider documentation about the exact format used for https:// auth in case the format described above does not work.

-Note 2: For GitHub repos (with 'github' as part of repo url), CLI will use `GITHUB_TOKEN` variable if it exists.
+Note 2: In previous versions, the `GITHUB_TOKEN` variable was supported by the CLI to access private github repos, but this functionality has been removed.

 ## Usage